Burial costs in the UK

 How does the cost of a burial compare to a cremation?

 The cost of a burial is usually more than the cost of a cremation, as there are more burial fees involved.
-The main difference is around the cost of the burial itself, which can cost up to £1,986.
+The main difference is around the cost of the burial itself.
 Here are some of the key differences between a cremation and a burial.

 What is the cost of a green funeral or woodland burial?